 Living systems are made up of many different types of molecular entities, and accordingly there are different types of networks.
 One of the most important types of networks exists at the layer of “gene regulation”, which controls what set of genes get expressed at any point in time and space.
 Our work has focussed primarily on understanding the transcriptional layer of gene regulation.
-Here are some research directions that we are pursuing or wish to pursue:

-Evolution of gene regulation
+Evolution of gene regulation and regulatory networks

 - How to compare regulatory genomic datasets across species?